esune/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 > **Question:**  What does logging entail, from a standards point of view?

 > **Working Hypothesis:** Leave it underspecified and leave it to the implementation.

+#### Timestamp With Non-Matching From and To Boundaries

+The verifier MUST log an error and reject a presentation where the values of `from` and `to` in a non-revocation interval - globally or specifically applicable - do not match.
+See [this](https://github.com/hyperledger/aries-agent-test-harness/pull/116#issuecomment-730685835).

 ## Reference